 Datadog Authentication, where you add your Datadog API, and application keys for authentication.

 Follow these steps to set up your environment:

-Click the Manage Environments gear icon in the upper right corner of Postman.
+Click the Environments drop down in the upper right corner of Postman.

 Select Datadog Authentication

 Edit the Datadog Authentication environment to add in your Datadog API key as the initial value and current value for the